MahanteshPatil1214/E-commerce/README.md

 - Feel free to open issues and submit pull requests.
 For major changes, open an issue first to discuss the change.

-## License

-- Add a LICENSE file at project root if you want to specify licensing terms.
-Currently none is declared in this repo.

 ## Contact